 May to meet Merkel, Macron ahead of crucial Brexit summit

-Britain will fall out of the European Union without a deal on Friday if no delay agreement is reached.
+Still struggling to get her EU divorce deal through parliament, Theresa May is hoping European Union leaders will agree to delay Brexit for a second time.

-LONDON - British Prime Minister Theresa May will meet with German and French leaders Angela Merkel and Emmanuel Macron as she scrambles to find a Brexit breakthrough ahead of Wednesday's crucial EU summit.
+LONDON - British Prime Minister Theresa May embarked on Monday on a last-minute flurry of diplomacy that will include visits to Paris and Berlin as she prepares for a make-or-break EU summit.

-May will meet the two leaders on Tuesday, their offices announced on Monday, the day before the summit where she is expected to ask the bloc for another delay to Brexit.
+Still struggling to get her EU divorce deal through parliament, May is hoping European Union leaders will agree on Wednesday to delay Brexit for a second time to stop Britain crashing out of the bloc two days later.

-Britain will fall out of the European Union without a deal on Friday if no delay agreement is reached.
+After putting her request in a letter to European Council president Donald Tusk last week, she had phone calls on Monday with him and European Commission chief Jean-Claude Juncker.

 RED LINES